-We use the Housing Health and Safety Rating System (HHSRS or the Rating System) to assess disrepair and other hazards that may be present in residential accommodation.
-The rating system applies to premises occupied both by single households and Houses in Multiple Occupation.
-Any residential premises should provide a safe and healthy environment for any potential vulnerable occupier or visitor.
+We use the Housing Health and Safety Rating System (HHSRS) to assess disrepair and other hazards in all privately rented housing.
+Any residential premises should provide a safe and healthy environment for any occupier or visitor.

-They will then look at the health effects of the fall on the occupant or visitor.
-If the staircase is particularly long or steep and the floor covering at the base of the stairs is a solid surface, such as a wooden floor, the chances of a severe injury are higher than falling down a short flight of stairs onto a carpet.
+For example, if a staircase is particularly steep and has no handrail, how likely is it that an elderly person, or a young child, will fall down those stairs within the next year?
+If the staircase is particularly long or steep and the floor covering at the base of the stairs is a solid surface, like a wooden floor, the chances of a severe injury are higher than falling down a short flight of stairs onto a carpet.
 Harm can therefore range from relatively minor bruising to a fatal injury.

-In some cases the Council itself may take immediate remedial action to remove a hazard and recover and costs from the landlord.
-A typical example of this would be where a gas boiler was found to be imminently dangerous ie. producing carbon monoxide.
+In some cases the council itself may take immediate action to remove a hazard.
+We will recover any costs from the landlord.
+For example, if a gas boiler was found to be producing carbon monoxide.

 Important information for Council Tenants

-If you rent a Council house, and want to report a repair, please contact the Housing Department's Repairs Contact Centre on (01792) 635100.
-This number should only be used to report repairs in Council houses.
+If you rent a Council house, and want to report a repair, please contact Housing Repairs.